Search this site:

 A: REI (Recreational Equipment, Inc.), the famous outdoor gear and apparel store, has prepared a very comprehensive physical fitness and conditioning guide, complete with videos, to help you properly train for climbing Mt.
 Fuji.
 You can view it here.

-A: I suspect there are several, but here are just a few examples I've run across:
+A: There are several, in a constant state of flux from year to year, but here are just a few examples I've run across in the past year or so:

 - Kanto Adventures, run by David Niehoff